Aspartate-semialdehyde dehydrogenase

-In enzymology, an aspartate-semialdehyde dehydrogenase is an enzyme that is very important in the biosynthesis of amino acids in prokaryotes, fungi, and some higher plants.
+In enzymology, aspartate-semialdehyde dehydrogenase is an enzyme that is very important in the biosynthesis of amino acids in prokaryotes, fungi, and some higher plants.
 It forms an early branch point in the metabolic pathway forming lysine, methionine, leucine and isoleucine from aspartate.
 This pathway also produces diaminopimelate which plays an essential role in bacterial cell wall formation.
 There is particular interest in ASADH as disabling this enzyme proves fatal to the organism giving rise to the possibility of a new class of antibiotics, fungicides, and herbicides aimed at inhibiting it.